-The ERS's Real Assets (or Real Estate) Consultant will be responsible for calculating and reporting net IRRs on the individual investments as well as at various composite levels as requested by the ERS.
+The ERS's Real Assets Consultant will be responsible for calculating and reporting net IRRs on the individual investments as well as at various composite levels as requested by the ERS.
 The ERS's General Consultant, in conjunction with the ERS's custodian, will produce time-weighted returns on the aggregate Real Assets composite.